 All units are required to conduct a Risk Assessment & develop a new Child Safeguarding Statement every 2 years.
-The next Assessment will take place in early 2025.
+The previous assessment took place in 2023.
+Although the next Assessment will take place in early 2027, please consider the Risk Assessment as a working document, that can be amended upon a material change in Club or County.